-- (43) In a Communication of 2005 concerning the EU pre-Lisbon infringement action procedure, the Commission stated that "[a]n infringement concerning non-compliance with a judgment is always serious".
-12 It can be argued that this statement is applied by analogy to the situation at hand.
+- (44) In a Communication of 2005 concerning the EU pre-Lisbon infringement action procedure, the Commission stated that "[a]n infringement concerning non-compliance with a judgment is always serious".

+13 It can be argued that this statement is applied by analogy to the situation at hand.
 Given that Article 92 of the Treaty was modelled on Article 7 TEU, the Secretariat also considers the Commission's Communication of 2003 as relevant, which offers a view on what qualifies a breach as serious.
 Within this procedure, the breach in question must go beyond specific situations and concern a more systematic problem.
-In order to determine the seriousness of the breach, a variety of criteria will have to be taken into account, including the purpose and the result of the breach. - (44) There is scientific consensus on the fact that sulphur which is naturally present in oil and coal is the dominant source of sulphur dioxide emissions which are one of the main causes of 'acid rain' and one of the major causes of the air pollution experienced in many urban and industrial areas.
-Setting legally binding thresholds for the sulphur content of liquid fuels is one of the key requirements of the Directive 1999/32/EC, the implementation of which is indispensable for reaching the objectives of the Directive, namely to reduce the negative effects of emissions of sulphur dioxide into the air.
+In order to determine the seriousness of the breach, a variety of criteria will have to be taken into account, including the purpose and the result of the breach. - (45) There is scientific consensus on the fact that sulphur which is naturally present in oil and coal is the dominant source of sulphur dioxide emissions which are one of the main causes of 'acid rain' and one of the major causes of the air pollution experienced in many urban and industrial areas.
+14 Setting legally binding thresholds for the sulphur content of liquid fuels is one of the key requirements of the Directive 1999/32/EC, the implementation of which is indispensable for reaching the objectives of the Directive, namely to reduce the negative effects of emissions of sulphur dioxide into the air.
 Emissions of sulphur dioxide contribute significantly to the problem of acidification and sulphur dioxide also has a direct effect on human health and on the environment.
-Acidification and atmospheric sulphur dioxide damages sensitive ecosystems as well as buildings and the culture heritage and can have significant effects on human health, particularly among those sectors of the populations suffering from respiratory diseases.
-Therefore, these requirements constitute a substantial part of the acquis communautaire on environment, and rank amongst the Energy Community's primary objectives, as laid down in Article 16 of the Treaty. - (45) The Secretariat considers that transposing and implementing into national legislation measures that ensure that heavy fuel oils are not used if their sulphur content exceeds 1.00% by mass, in compliance with requirements of Article 3(1) of Directive 1999/32/EC constitutes a fundamental provision of Directive 1999/32/EC, as extended to Contracting Parties by Article 16 of the Treaty.
-Therefore, failure to comply with this requirement must
+Acidification and atmospheric sulphur

+12 See, to that effect, Case C-430/98 Commission v Luxembourg, paragraphs 8-13, Case C-648/13 Commission v Poland, paragraphs 129-132 dioxide damages sensitive ecosystems as well as buildings and the culture heritage and can have significant effects on human health, particularly among those sectors of the populations suffering from respiratory diseases.
+Therefore, these requirements constitute a substantial part of the acquis communautaire on environment, and rank amongst the Energy Community's primary objectives, as laid down in Article 16 of the Treaty.
-&lt;sup>11 See, to that effect, Case C-430/98 Commission v Luxembourg, paragraphs 8-13, Case C-648/13 Commission v Poland, paragraphs 129-132 be considered a breach affecting a crucial aspect of the acquis communataire on environment.

-&lt;sup>12 Communication from the European Commission, SEC(2005) 1658, section 16.
+13 Communication from the European Commission, SEC(2005) 1658, section 16.
 See, to that effect, also Case C-169/13 Commission v Italy, paragraph 100 and Case C-378/13 Commission v Greece, paragraphs 37 and 72.

-&lt;sup>13 WHO Air quality guidelines for particulate matter, ozone, nitrogen dioxide and sulfur dioxide (2006).
+14 WHO Air quality guidelines for particulate matter, ozone, nitrogen dioxide and sulfur dioxide (2006).